Shiphan/markdown-renderer/example.md

 > cool quotes
 >> quotes in quotes

-you can put any thing in quotes, so it's like a small markdown file
+you can put anything in quotes, so it's like a small markdown file

 ---